Why choose prescription safety glasses?

 Are prescription glasses considered safety glasses?

 Regular prescription glasses do not count as safety glasses.
-Even if your lenses are polycarbonate, they do not pass the safety standards.
+Even if your lenses are polycarbonate, they may not pass the safety standards.
 OSHA requires either prescription safety glasses made to meet safety standards or protective eyewear that can fit over prescription lenses.

 How to tell if prescription glasses are safety-rated